 Nita spoke about the support from parents indicating: "The other day teacher Ludia was lamenting that parents cannot give even a spoon of sugar for experiments.
-We get surprised that parents cannot support by providing one spoon of sugar".
-Following up on this statement, Ludia shared further that:
+We get surprised that parents cannot support by insecurity of the materials providing one spoon of sugar".
+Foll shared further that: